vladshup/DX-spider-FreeBSD-fork/README.md

-This is a good known G1TLH DX-spider software http://www.dxcluster.org litle beat adapted for FreeBSD operating system.
+This is a good known G1TLH DX-spider software http://www.dxcluster.org adapted for FreeBSD operating system.

 I use FreeBSD 14.2 with perl (v5.36.3).